CalvinWill/Innordle/README.md

 odds across all numbers in long?) and then mod it by the amount of characters in the 1-3 difficulty range.
 Thus, changing with their clock date, a new character will appear to be guessed every day.

+- Make settings modal a consistent size across tabs

 - Add some way to apply settings before starting game

 Includes Difficulty, and could also include which columns to include Difficulty can be a strict include
+    CComment: They can just reset I think this one is optional

 - Add options to change guessed characters